QiHackers

 • turn every need into a product category

-• assume modern life has to feel harsh
+• assume modern life has to feel harsh to be taken seriously

 Against that background, China can get imagined as a place where certain kinds of ordinary care still remain socially available.
 That impression may be partial or romanticized, but it is powerful enough to travel.